Your money-making expert. Financial journalist, TV and radio personality.

 Only if you’re prepared to study this sector in detail and invest in what you consider to be a good company with a good future.
 Buying any individual shares is risky – you might do well or you might lose.
 It’s a risk.

-To invest in gold stocks is to invest in a gold mining company on the stock market and you’ll need to set up an account with a broker, such as one of the ones above.
-We suggest you start a nice, cheap account with an online broker like TD Direct Investing (see above how to do it).
+Like investing in an ETF or any conventional stocks, you’ll need to set up an account with a broker, such as one of the ones above.
+We suggest you start a nice, cheap account with an online broker and follow the steps outlined above in the ETF section.